justn-dev/justn-dev/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: (xaytrong2002@gmail.com)
 ## Quote of the day:
-<em>&quot;If you put yourself in a position where you have to stretch outside your comfort zone, then you are forced to expand your consciousness.&quot;</em> <br>
+<em>&quot;Patience expands your options.
+If you insist on immediate gratification, your choices are severely limited.&quot;</em> <br>
-— Unknown
+— Ralph Marston

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>